 Abstract

 Many traits are controlled by complex biological systems encoded by multiple genes.
 An accurate mechanistic understanding of these systems may require mapping complex genotype-to-trait relationships, which in turn requires perturbing genes in many different combinations and observing the impact.
-Here we describe a method to efficiently engineer and phenotype many multi-variant combinations within a targeted gene set, enabling a deep combinatorial genetic analysis (DCGA).
-We use this method to generate and profile each of ~6,000 combinations of knockouts amongst 16 yeast ABC transporters for resistance to 16 drugs.
+Here we describe a method to efficiently engineer and phenotype many multi-gene variant combinations within a targeted gene set, enabling a deep combinatorial genetic analysis (DCGA).
+We use this method to generate and profile each of ~6,000 combinations of knockouts amongst 16 yeast ABC transporters for resistance to each of 16 drugs.
 The resulting genotype-to-resistance landscapes revealed many complex drug-dependent genetic interactions.
-For example, we identified a quadruple knockout (snq2∆ yor1∆ ybt1∆ ycf1∆) which conferred high PDR5-dependent resistance to fluconazole and ketoconazole, a phenomenon that could not be quantitatively predicted from single-, double-, or triple knockout phenotypes.
-To understand these interactions, we formalized and computationally reconstructed a predictive system model, lending mechanistic insight and guiding further experimental characterization of the azole-resistant quadruple knockout.
-These results motivate the future use of DCGA to discover unexpected high-order genotype-to-trait relationships and exploit them to model complex genetic systems.
+For example, we identified a quadruple knockout (snq2∆ yor1∆ ybt1∆ ycf1∆) which conferred resistance to fluconazole and ketoconazole, and found that the addition of pdr5∆ yielded a quintuple mutant with high sensitivity to azoles.
+To better understand the mechanistic basis for the many complex interactions, we hypothesized and computationally reconstructed a non-linear system model, which related genotype to phenotype with high overall accuracy, and guided further experimental characterization of the azole-resistant quadruple knockout.
+These results motivate the future use of DCGA to discover unexpected high-order genotype-to-trait relationships and exploit them to model complex biological systems.

 Introduction

-Many complex traits are understood by observing the consequences arising from varying the underlying genes, which are then interpreted to generate an explanatory functional model.
-However, extensive functional dependency and redundancy in many biological systems often results in traits which cannot be straightforwardly understood by observing single-variant effects1–4.
-The organization of genes into sub-systems such as pathways and complexes can give rise to surprising multi-variant phenotypes, which are broadly termed genetic interactions.
-Thus, an accurate and complete understanding of a gene’s functions and relationships often requires uncovering and accounting for the phenotypic effects that arise in combination with other genetic variants.
-Varying and analyzing genes in combination, that is, performing a combinatorial genetic analysis (CGA), can uncover functional dependencies between gens, and can be used to reconstruct large-scale maps of gene co-function5.
-The ability of CGAs to better understand gene function has been demonstrated by two-gene interaction maps in yeast, which have been created by the growth profiling of more than 23 million different double knockout combinations5.
-6This genome-wide genetic interaction map could cluster genes into functional groups5,7, while smaller-scale CGAs have been used to better predict the genetic basis of drug resistance8, and to inform order-of-action in biological pathways9.
-Even if preliminary functional annotation is a role, genome- single-knockouts in yeast had revealed a growth phenotype under standard growth conditions for only ~2,000 genes15, while ~5,000 genes showed such a phenotype when combined with another knockout5.
+Extensive functional interdependency and redundancy in many biological systems results in traits which cannot be straightforwardly understood by observing the individual effects of sequence variants1–4.
+Genes often encode gene products which form interdependent pathways and protein complexes, such that combinatorial genetic perturbations can yield surprising phenotypes.
+This phenomenon defines genetic interaction.
+Observing the phenotypic effects of genes varied in combination, i.e., performing a combinatorial genetic analysis (CGA), can uncover functional dependencies between genes, and can be used to reconstruct large-scale maps of gene co-function5.
+The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast via growth profiling of >23 million different double knockout combinations5.
+The number of genes yielding a phenotype under standard growth conditions climbs from ~2,0006 to ~5,000 when genes are perturbed in pairs5.
+Furthermore, the resulting genetic interaction map enabled genes to be clustered into functional groups5,7, while smaller-scale CGAs have been used to better predict the genetic basis of drug resistance8, and to inform order-of-action in biological pathways9.